annotation/text-fabric/tf/docs/about/datasharing.md

 Here we describe the easiest workflow to work with your developing data with a view to share it much less often than you modify it.

-### Produce in your local GitHub/GitLab folder
+### Produce in your local GitHub / GitLab folder

 You probably have a program or notebook that synthesizes a bunch of new features.
-It is a good idea to have that program in a version control system, and publish it on GitHub/GitLab, in a repository of your choice.
+It is a good idea to have that program in a version control system, and publish it on GitHub / GitLab, in a repository of your choice.

 Set up that program in such a way, that your features end up in the same repository, in a folder of your choosing, but directly under a folder that corresponds with the version of the main data source against which you are building your data.

-Currently, your features only live on your computer, in your local github folder.
+Currently, your features only live on your computer, in your local `github` folder.
-You may or may not commit your local changes to the online GitHub/GitLab.
+You may or may not commit your local changes to the online GitHub / GitLab.
 But you do not want to create a new release and attach your zipped feature data to it yet.

 We use the existing